ajslater/codex/README.md

 - Read comics in a variety of aspect ratios that fit your screen.
 - Per user bookmarking.
 You get per browser bookmarks even before you make an account.
 - Watches the filesystem and automatically imports new or changed comics.
+- Private Libraries accessible only to certain groups of users.

 ## <a name="demonstration">👀 Demonstration</a>